Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 CJK fonts that use embedded bitmaps may render using the bitmaps instead of subpixel text.

 Some variants of unsupported desktops do not report their font smoothing settings properly.
 For example, KDE is unsupported but should generally work; however, some problem seems to prevent JDK from picking up the setting.

 The best way to ensure that the configuration is what you expect is to run Font2DTest, explicitly select the font used by the native application, and set other parameters as appropriate.
 Figure 12-1 is a sample screen from the Font2DTest tool.

 You can input your own string by choosing User Text in the drop-down list labeled Text to use.

 The size of the font in the Java language is always expressed with 72 dpi.
-A native OS can use a different screen dpi, and therefore an adjustment needs to be made.
+A native OS can use a different screen dpi, and therefore an adjustment must be made.
 Matching Java font size can be calculated as

 Toolkit.getScreenResolution() divided by 72 multiplied by the size of the native font.